IBM/automation-aws-infra-openshift/README.md

     ```
 6. Change the directory to the current workspace where the automation was configured (e.g. `/workspaces/current`).
 7. Two different configuration files have been created: **cluster.tfvars** and **gitops.tfvars**. **cluster.tfvars** contains the variables specific to the infrastructure and cluster that will be provisioned. **gitops.tfvars** contains the variables that define the gitops configuration.
-Inspect both of these files to see if there are any variables that should be changed.
+Inspect both of these files to see if there are any variables that should be changed.(**Note:** AMI IDs are unique to each AWS Region.
+To find a Linux AMI [RedHat AMI](https://access.redhat.com/solutions/15356) .)
 (The **setup-workspace.sh** script has generated these two files with default values and can be used without updates, if desired.).
 E.g. cluster_ocp_version="4.9.15" can be changed to latest version cluster_ocp_version="4.10.01"

 #### Run the entire automation stack automatically